Freaky/zfsnapr/README.md

         borg create backup@backup0:/backups::my-backup /mnt/backup

 Mounts snapshots of the system into the `/mnt/backup` directory and uses [Borg](https://borgbackup.readthedocs.io/en/stable/) to create a remote backup.

+    zfsnapr -r /home -E /home/sekrit mount /mnt/backup

+Mount a snapshot of all datasets mounted under `/home`, except for `/home/sekrit`.
+Note this will require the `/home` dataset itself to be mounted to provide the mount points for its child datasets.

 ## Requirements